MatthewInch/UI24RBridge/README.md

 # UI24RBridge
-Bridge between the UI24R and a MIDI controllers.
-Current version can manage one or two controller.
-If you want to use more you can run more bridge instance.\
+Bridge between the UI24R and MIDI controllers.
+Any number of controllers are supported as long as they are named differently.\
 This is a beta project.
-It tested only on Windows with Behringer X-Touch and X-Touch extender MIDI controllers.
+It was tested on Windows, Ubuntu and Raspbian with Behringer X-Touch and X-Touch extender MIDI controllers.

 You can download the [latest release here](https://github.com/MatthewInch/UI24RBridge/releases/latest).
 Note that the MacOS binary wasn't tested.